-Hydrogen and Fuel Cells for Resiliency: Microgrids for Grid Power
+Hydrogen and Fuel Cells for Resiliency: Secure and Sustainable Energy for Commercial/Residential Buildings

 - Overall efficiency of 85 to 93 percent;